bdubauski/MCP/docs/stages.rst

 nullunit setts the folling environment variables:

 - NULLUNIT=1
-- BUILD_NAME : for builds on the master branch this is a plain number, for other branches it is the number for the last master branch bhuld appended by '-<branch name>'.  forexample `14-_PR5`
+- BUILD_NAME : for builds on the release branch this is a plain number, for other branches it is the number for the last release branch bhuld appended by '-<branch name>'.  forexample `14-_PR5`

 if the target is *NOT* in `test`, packaging ( `dpkg`, `rpm`, `respkg`, `resource` ), or `doc`: